ivuorinen/starred/README.md

 - [Azure/Azurite](https://github.com/Azure/Azurite) - A lightweight server clone of Azure Storage that simulates most of the commands supported by it with minimal dependencies
 - [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL
+- [BuilderIO/micro-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 - [BuilderIO/mitosis](https://github.com/BuilderIO/mitosis) - Write components once, run everywhere.
 Compiles to React, Vue, Qwik, Solid, Angular, Svelte, and more.
 - [CoolerMasterTechnology/Pi-Tool](https://github.com/CoolerMasterTechnology/Pi-Tool) - Overclocking and button-remapping utility for the Raspberry Pi 4, designed for Pi Case 40
 - [Dilaz/Twitchbot](https://github.com/Dilaz/Twitchbot) - A simple Twitch moderator chatbot